Oesophageal Tears

 Patients with iatrogenic perforations are often more stable than those with spontaneous perforations* and may be suitable for non-operative management.

-Other patients potentially suitable for non-operative management include those with minimal contamination, a contained perforation, no symptoms or signs of mediastinitis, or no solid food in pleura or mediastinum.
+Other patients potentially suitable for non-operative management include those with minimal contamination, a contained perforation, or no symptoms or signs of mediastinitis.
 Patients with spontaneous perforations who are too frail or with extensive co-morbidities to undergo surgery may also be candidates for non-operative treatment

 *This is because the patient will usually have been NBM before the procedure and therefore there is not the forceful vomiting associated with spontaneous perforations and does not have the associated contamination